 With that thought in mind, Spruce Run-Womancare Alliance began our Library Campaign in 2003.
 That year during Domestic Violence Awareness Month we donated books and materials about abuse to every library in Penobscot County.
 A year later, the Maine Coalition to End Domestic Violence picked up the initiative and it became a statewide effort.

 Today, Spruce Run-Womancare Alliance’s Knowledge Empowers Campaign is thriving.
 Our goal is to make information, outreach materials, and resources accessible to every child, teen, and adult in Penobscot and Piscataquis Counties.
 Recognizing the pervasive nature of the problem and the widespread need for information, we donate books that appeal to many different audiences—including children, teens, and adults—and that cover many different topics.

 Throughout October, participating public, private, and school libraries display the selected books and materials.
-Look for 2016 books to be posted in October, or check your local library’s catalog for previous years’ selections.
+Below are our 2016 books; check your local library’s catalog for previous years’ selections.